VidBee vs. ytDownloader

 Multi-language Interface Multi-language site and app, with Chinese, English, Japanese, Korean, etc. Extensive localization via Crowdin; supports Arabic, English, Simplified Chinese, French, German, and many other languages.

-Extra Tools Focused on reliable downloading, queueing, and automation (RSS) rather than post-processing.
+Extra Tools Focused on downloading, queueing, and automation (RSS) rather than post-processing.
 Includes a video compressor with hardware acceleration, making it easy to shrink files after download.

 Installation & Distribution